 Pupils who arrive after the start of a registration session but before the end of the registration session will be marked as late.
-Where pupils arrive after the end of a registration session, the process set out at section 7 applies.
+Where pupils arrive after the end of a registration session, the process set out at section 5 applies.

-The register is marked using the national attendance and absence codes which can be found in the Department for Education's guidance on attendance - Working together to improve school attendance.
+The register is marked using the national statutory attendance and absence codes which can be found in the DfE Attendance Guidance.